 Alexander Becomes King

-In 336 B.C., Alexander’s father Philip was assassinated.
+In 336 B.C., Alexander’s father Philip was assassinated by his bodyguard Pausanias.
 Just 20 years old, Alexander claimed the Macedonian throne and killed his rivals before they could challenge his sovereignty.

 He also quashed rebellions for independence in northern Greece.
 Once he’d cleaned house, Alexander left to follow in his father’s footsteps and continue Macedonia’s world domination.